Board + Staff

-Ann Blake is an independent consultant working with governments, occupational health, public health and environmental advocates to find viable alternatives to toxic chemicals in manufacturing and consumer products.
-Dr. Blake’s work covers toxics reduction strategies from product content screening and environmentally preferable purchasing to drafting local, national and international legislation and chemicals policies.
+Ann Blake is an independent consultant working with governments, occupational health, and public health and environmental advocates to find viable alternatives to toxic chemicals in manufacturing and consumer products.
+Dr. Blake’s work covers toxics reduction strategies from product content screening and environmentally preferable purchasing to drafting local, national and international legislation and chemical policies.
 Dr. Blake has a B.A. from Mount Holyoke College in Massachusetts, and a Ph.D. in molecular genetics and neural development from the University of Oregon.

 New York, NY

 Ogonnaya Dotson-Newman is the Director of Environmental Health at WE ACT for Environmental Justice.
 Ogonnaya joined WE ACT in April 2008 as the organization’s Environmental Health and Community-Based Participatory Research Coordinator.

 Prior to joining the WE ACT team, Ogonnaya worked at Loma Linda University’s School of Public Health as a research associate and instructor, teaching classes and advising students in the Health Geoinformatics program.
 Her research there focused on environmental health service delivery in New Mexico, where she collaborated with local tribes on preparedness, pan flu, and preparedness training for public health professionals.

 Dotson-Newman earned a degree in environmental science from DePaul University, focusing on the historical implications of place and space on the South Side of Chicago.
 She then completed a master’s degree in public health, researching environmental health service delivery in Zambia while teaching at a local university there.
 She’s most passionate about using a variety of research methods to translate science for communities of color and low income people.